-The National Gallery, London is an art museum founded in 1824.
+The National Gallery, London, is an art museum founded in 1824.
 Its collection includes over 2,300 paintings dating from the 13th century to the 20th century.
-It is one of the most visited art museums in the world, and its main building facade facing Trafalgar Square has not changed for two-hundred years.
+It is one of the most visited art museums in the world, and its principal building facade facing Trafalgar Square has not changed for two-hundred years.

 13th Century Paintings

 With the decline of the Roman Empire, the Medieval era began, and the foundation art of the period was Christian Byzantine art.
 In the Middle Ages, the dominance of the church resulted in religion dominating the funding of art.
 The Byzantine paintings that influenced early Western art made extensive use of gold paint, and the figures were presented in conventional forms.

 Religious art dominated 13th Century European Art.
 However, at the same time, the Eastern Roman imperial church headed by the Byzantium Empire in Constantinople was losing its universal authority.
 The Eastern Roman church was becoming increasingly irrelevant as the Byzantium Empire shrank.
 In Western Europe, the Holy Roman Empire was also fragmented and provided limited cultural leadership.
 At this point, Italian Medieval Christian art started to take the lead.

 - “The Virgin and Child Enthroned, with Narrative Scenes” by Margarito d’Arezzo – 1264

 - “The Virgin and Child” by Master of the Clarisse – 1268

 - “Crucifix” by Master of Saint Francis – 1270